ThomasLandstra/OBS-counter/README.md

 # OBS Text Counter

 The OBS text counter is a tool that simply increments or decrements a value when a keybind is pressed.
-This tool is useful for anything from a kill counter to tracking how many pushups you need to do.
+This tool is useful to track anything from the number of kills and deaths you have, to the number of donations received.

 ## How to use